kennethgoodman/pythonClass/README.md

 To start running the python [interpreter](<https://en.wikipedia.org/wiki/Interpreter_(computing)>) Open either the command line (on windows) or the terminal (on *nix systems such as Mac, Linux, Unix, etc.) and just type `python`.
 Play around with some math `5 + 5`, `4.0/3`, `4*4` (some weird things may happen if you do division based on your version, so don't freak out).
 You can also use an [Online interpreter](http://www.tutorialspoint.com/ipython_terminal_online.php).

 Python is a beginner friendly language that has an english-like sytanx.
 In Python, the interpreter (the thing that will help the computer understand what you are typing) uses spaces or tabs to seperate commands and understand the flow of the program.
-In other many other languages semicolons and braces ( { } ) are used, or some mixture.
+In other many other languages semicolons and braces, '{ }', are used, or some mixture.
 You can use semicolons if you'd like, but generally it is not done.
 Try and stay close to general python coding practices so that others can understand your code better and you will be able to read theirs as well.
 As you program in Python you will get a better understanding of this.

-Throughout this class, you may want to refer to the references on the bottom of the page, or google, my best friend.
+Throughout this class, you may want to refer to the references on the bottom of the page, or google, your new best friend.

 ##### Types